 The build quality

-There are different manufacturers in the walkie-talkie arena with each designing their devices distinctly.
+There are different manufacturers in the walkie-talkie arena, each designing their devices distinctly.
 Therefore, before you settle for a two-way radio, it is critical for you to consider the build quality.
-Most of the radios are made of plastic material and some are sturdier than others.
-Experts advise hikers to select walkie-talkies that have a strong construction because of their longevity.
+Most of the radios are made of plastic material, and some are sturdier than others.
+Experts advise hikers to select walkie-talkies with strong construction because of their longevity.

 A belt clip

-A belt clip on your two-way radio plays a critical role when you’re hiking.
+A belt clip on your two-way radio plays a critical role when hiking.
 You should get a unit that comes with a belt clip or one that includes an attachable belt clip.
-Although this is a feature that is incorporated in most walkie-talkies, it wouldn’t hurt you to check it out.
+Although this is a feature incorporated in most walkie-talkies, it wouldn’t hurt you to check it out.
 The belt clip ensures that you have easier access to your device.
-Additionally, it saves you the trouble of having to hold it in your palm throughout the hike.
+Additionally, it saves you the trouble of holding it in your palm throughout the hike.
 This allows you to engage in other activities much easier.